Dental Implant Failure & Salvage – Coatesville, PA

 Saving Your New & Improved Smile

-With the average success rate of initial dental implant placement sitting at 95%, that leaves a 5% chance that you might experience a failed dental implant in Thorndale.
+With the average success rate of initial dental implant placement sitting at 95%, that leaves a 5% chance that you might experience a failed dental implant in Coatesville.
 While the benefits of these prosthetics far outweigh the risks, it’s important that you understand no oral surgery comes with a risk-free guarantee.
 The good news, however, is that should you notice a problem with your newly rebuilt smile, Dr. Simeone and our team can use dental implant salvage to save your tooth.
 If you think your dental implant may be loose or pain is continuing to increase after your oral surgery, contact us to schedule an appointment.
-Keep reading to learn more about dental implant failure and salvage in Thorndale, PA.
+Keep reading to learn more about dental implant failure and salvage in Coatesville, PA.

 Why Do Dental Implants Fail?